Book one in the Night Rebel series

 His eyes changed from their natural vivid turquoise into glowing, vampiric emerald.
 “Leave it to a Law Guardian to try and ruin a perfectly good orgy.
 Sorry, luv, I’m not going anywhere.
 Now, take your hands from me before I remove them.”

 He couldn’t mean that.
-Even striking a Law Guardian was enough to garner an instant death sentence.
+Merely striking a Law Guardian was enough to garner a death sentence, if the council was in a testy mood.
 Only the vampire council itself was above us in undead society.
 That’s why I ignored his threat and tightened my grip.

 The next thing I knew, I was thrown several meters away.
 I blinked, more startled by his quickness than by his reckless disregard for the punishment his actions merited.